Crime and Punishment: Background

-Dostoevsky was under great pressure to finish Crime and Punishment on time, as he was simultaneously contracted to finish The Gambler for Stellovsky, who had imposed extremely harsh conditions.
+Dostoevsky was under great pressure to finish Crime and Punishment on time, as he was simultaneously contracted to finish The Gambler for the prominent Russian publisher Fyodor Stellovsky, who had imposed extremely harsh conditions.
 Anna Snitkina, a stenographer who later became Dostoevsky's wife, was of great help to him during this difficult task.
 The first part of Crime and Punishment appeared in the January 1866 issue of The Russian Messenger, and the last one was published in December 1866.

 Plot

 Part 1

-Rodion Romanovich Raskolnikov, a former law student, lives in extreme poverty in a tiny, rented room in Saint Petersburg.
-Isolated and antisocial, he has abandoned all attempts to support himself, and is brooding obsessively on a scheme he has devised to murder and rob an elderly pawn-broker.
-On the pretext of pawning a watch, he visits her apartment, but remains unable to commit himself.
-Later in a tavern he makes the acquaintance of Semyon Zakharovich Marmeladov, a drunkard who recently squandered his family's little wealth.
+Rodion Romanovich Raskolnikov, a former law student, lives in extreme poverty in a tiny rented room in Saint Petersburg.
+Isolated and antisocial, he has abandoned all attempts to support himself and is brooding obsessively on a scheme he has devised to murder and rob an elderly pawnbroker.
+On the pretext of pawning a watch, he visits her apartment, but he remains unable to commit himself.
+Later in a tavern, he makes the acquaintance of Semyon Zakharovich Marmeladov, a drunkard who recently squandered his family's little wealth.
 Marmeladov tells him about his teenage daughter, Sonya, who has become a prostitute in order to support the family.
-The next day Raskolnikov receives a letter from his mother in which she describes the problems of his sister Dunya, who has been working as a governess, with her ill-intentioned employer, Svidrigailov.
+The next day, Raskolnikov receives a letter from his mother in which she describes the problems of his sister Dunya, who has been working as a governess, with her ill-intentioned employer, Svidrigailov.
 To escape her vulnerable position, and with hopes of helping her brother, Dunya has chosen to marry a wealthy suitor, Luzhin, whom they are coming to meet in Petersburg.
 Details in the letter suggest that Luzhin is a conceited opportunist who is seeking to take advantage of Dunya's situation.
 Raskolnikov is enraged at his sister's sacrifice, feeling it is the same as what Sonya felt compelled to do.
 Painfully aware of his own poverty and impotence, his thoughts return to his idea.
 A further series of internal and external events seem to conspire to compel him toward the resolution to enact it.

 In a state of extreme nervous tension, Raskolnikov steals an axe and makes his way once more to the old woman's apartment.
 He gains access by pretending he has something to pawn, and then attacks her with the axe, killing her.
 He also kills her half-sister, Lizaveta, who happens to stumble upon the scene of the crime.
-Shaken by his actions, he steals only a handful of items and a small purse, leaving much of the pawn-broker's wealth untouched.
+Shaken by his actions, he steals only a handful of items and a small purse, leaving much of the pawnbroker's wealth untouched.
 Due to sheer good fortune, he manages to escape the building and return to his room undetected.